Open House residents pose at the pumpkin patch

 Events & Activities

 Each semester, Open House hosts a variety of events that support and expand upon the ideals of the community.
-The events vary from movies to speakers to cookouts.
+The events vary from movies to speakers to community dinners.
 No matter the occasion, all events aim to build a stronger community and give anyone and everyone the chance to express themselves.
 Other notable events and activities include:

 • Bringing prominent speakers to campus